Alejoboga20/interview-prep/grokking-data-structures/09-queues/README.md

 We can implement a `queue` using a `single linked list`.
 We can add elements to the rear of the linked list and remove elements from the front.
 We can also use a `doubly linked list` to implement a queue.

-Implementation with doubly linked list here: [Queue - Singly](queue-singly-list.py)
+Implementation with singly linked list here: [Queue - Singly](queue-singly-list.py) Implementation with doubly linked list here: [Queue - Doubly](queue-doubly-list.py)